palantir/conjure/docs/spec/conjure_definitions.md

 Field | Type | Description
 ---|:---:|---
 type | [ConjureType][] | **REQUIRED**.
 The type of the value of the argument.
 The type name MUST exist within the Conjure definition.
 If this ArgumentDefinition has a param-type of `body` then there are no restrictions on the type.
 If the param-type is `path` then the de-aliased type MUST be an enum or a primitive (except `binary`, and `bearertoken`).
 If the param-type is `query` then the de-aliased type MUST be an enum or a primitive (except `binary` and `bearertoken`), or a container (list, set, optional) of one of these.
-If the param-type is `header` then the de-aliased type MUST be an enum or a primitive (except binary), or an optional of one of these. markers | List[`string`] | List of types that serve as additional metadata for the argument.
-If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition.
-Prefer to use tags instead of markers. tags | Set[`string`] | Set of tags that serves as additional metadata for the argument. param&#8209;id | `string` | An identifier to use as a parameter value.
+If the param-type is `header` then the de-aliased type MUST be an enum or a primitive (except binary), or an optional of one of these. param&#8209;id | `string` | An identifier to use as a parameter value.
 If the param type is `header` or `query`, this field may be populated to define the identifier that is used over the wire.
 If this field is undefined for the `header` or `query` param types, the argument name is used as the wire identifier.
 Population of this field is invalid if the param type is not `header` or `query`. param&#8209;type | [ArgumentDefinition.ParamType][] | The type of the endpoint parameter.
-If omitted the default type is `auto`.
+If omitted the default type is `auto`. safety |  [LogSafety][]  | The safety of the type in regards to logging in accordance with the SLS specification.
+Allowed values are `safe`, `unsafe`, and `do-not-log`.
+Only conjure primitives, and wrappers around conjure primitives may declare safety, the safety of complex types is computed based on the type graph. docs |  [DocString][]  | Documentation for the argument.
+[CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation. tags | Set[`string`] | Set of tags that serves as additional metadata for the argument. markers | List[`string`] | **DEPRECATED**.
+List of types that serve as additional metadata for the argument.
+If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition.
+Prefer to use tags instead of markers.

 Arguments with parameter type `body` MUST NOT be of type `optional<binary>`, or, intuitively, of a type that reduces to `optional<binary>` via unfolding of alias definitions and nested `optional`.